LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 | GPU 3 | 1 | 1 |

 This doesn't actually mean anything unless we update the rest of our code to use these device meshes, so let's see how we do that!
+A lot of the pytorch distributed APIs actually take an optional `mesh: Optional[DeviceMesh] = None` argument, we just haven't used it so far.

 The first place is actually our data sampler, and this is how we get all of our GPUs in the tensor parallel group the same input: